marisudris/Design-Patterns-In-PHP/Builder/README.md

 ![Our example UML diagram][2]

-In our example the **QueryBuilder** provides our _Builder_ interface.
+- **QueryBuilder** provides our _Builder_ interface.
-**MySqlQueryBuilder** is our _ConcreteBuilder_ and implements the _Builder_ interface.
-Our _Product_ in this case is a simple SQL query string that the MySqlQueryBuilder constructs.
+- **MySqlQueryBuilder** is our _ConcreteBuilder_ and implements the _Builder_
+  interface.
+Our _Product_ in this case is a simple SQL query string that the MySqlQueryBuilder constructs step by step.
-The **App** class here acts both as our _Client_ and _Director_.
+- **App** class here acts both as our _Client_ and _Director_.
 It composes the _QueryBuilder_ and uses it to construct queries.
-We don't need a _Director_ because query string building is a highly variable process - there are endless options of how to build one in an app and this is why the _Client_ uses the _ConcreteBuilder_.
+We don't need a _Director_ because query string building is a highly variable process - there are endless options of how to build one in an app and this is why the _Client_ uses the _ConcreteBuilder_ directly.
-Simple SELECT, DELETE etc. statements are common and we _might_ have used a _Director_ for those, but it's fairly trivial for a _Client_ to call these directly on the _ConcreteBuilder_.
+  Some simple types of SELECT, UPDATE, DELETE statement are common and we _might_ have used a _Director_ for those, but it's fairly trivial for a _Client_ to call these directly on the _ConcreteBuilder_.

 [1]: https://i.ibb.co/5vYf87M/Screenshot-2019-08-12-02-59-41.png
 [2]: https://i.ibb.co/BNdqm3G/Builder-Example.png